azizjalelb/icmdocs/enghub/ServiceDocs/TSGs/ChangeGuard/ArcusSdkLatency.md

 #### 3. Check that Aks Cluster resources are not overloaded
 Go to 'chggrd-api-aks-prod' Kubernetes service and navigate to 'monitoring' tab.
 Check the metrics graphs and notice if any resource is over 90%.
-If this is the case, restart the pods in the cluster.
+If this is the case,  further investigation is needed to see which services/pods occupy the most resources, and dig down to see which calls take the longest.
-This can be done *either* by:
+In case restart of the pods in the cluster is needed, this can be done *either* by:
 - Stopping and starting the AKS cluster (*THIS WILL TRIGGER DOWNTIME* of the whole cluster)
 - *OR*
 - Restarting each service deployment using the command `kubectl rollout restart deployment my-deployment`.
 This command needs to be repeated for each impacted deployment/service.